tritum/form_element_linked_checkbox/README.md

 manager or add it to your composer.json.
 Add the static TypoScript configuration to your TypoScript template.

+## Customization

+The extension overrides templates for the following views:
+* email to receiver, plain text
+* email to receiver, HTML
+* email to sender, plain text
+* email to sender, HTML
+* summary page

+This is necessary to render links correctly.
+By default, the core templates of the form framework escape any HTML in both email and plain text mails.
+Thus, your users would receive mails with broken links.

+If you also override those templates, please adopt your files accordingly.

 ## Usage

 Open the TYPO3 form editor and create a new form/open an existing one.
 Add